nekinci/sea/readme.md

 ## 🎉 sea - programming language 🚀

-Sea, pronounced as `C` is a programming language that compiles to LLVM Backend.
-As a hobby project, it has served as a valuable teacher, providing significant insights into various aspects of computer science.
-It is early and unstable version and currently ongoing process.
+`Sea` pronounced as `C` is a programming language that's still being developed.
+It's made to work with the LLVM Backend, which is a tool for optimizing and compiling code.
+As a hobby project, Sea has been really helpful for learning about different parts of computer science.
+Even though it's still in its early stages and not completely stable, working on it to make it better in my free times.

 ###### Note that:
 **Only tested on arm64_macos.
 Probably not working for other architectures or OS yet.**